krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.rollingPercentile.bucketSize

-Max number of execution times are kept per bucket.
-If more executions occur during the time they will loop and start over-writing at the beginning of the bucket.
+This property sets the maximum number of execution times that are kept per bucket.
+If more executions occur during the time they will wrap around and start over-writing at the beginning of the bucket.

-For example, if bucket size is set to 100 and represents 10 seconds and 500 executions occur during this time only the last 100 executions will be kept for that 10 second bucket.
+For example, if bucket size is set to 100 and represents a bucket window of 10 seconds, but 500 executions occur during this time, only the last 100 executions will be kept in that 10 second bucket.

-Increasing this size increases the amount of memory used to store values and increases time for sorting the lists to do percentile calculations.
+If you increase this size, this also increases the amount of memory needed to store values and increases the time needed for sorting the lists to do percentile calculations.

-_Default Value:_ 100
+_Default Value:_ `100`
-_Default Property:_ hystrix.command.default.metrics.rollingPercentile.bucketSize
+_Default Property:_ `hystrix.command.default.metrics.rollingPercentile.bucketSize`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.rollingPercentile.bucketSize
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.metrics.rollingPercentile.bucketSize`
 _How to Set Instance Default:_

 ```java